 QuickBooks Online is the clear market leader when it comes to accounting software for small and medium-sized businesses, but that doesn’t mean it’s the only option out there.
 The best accounting platform will depend on the specific features you need (or don’t need), your budget, integration requirements, and more.

-The QuickBooks Online alternatives we’ve listed in this article all offer something a bit different — from more advanced, enterprise-ready platforms such as Sage Intacct and Netsuite to simple, pared-back apps such as Wave and Kashoo — and everything in between
+Each QuickBooks Online alternative we’ve listed offers something a bit different — from more advanced, enterprise-ready platforms such as Sage Intacct and Netsuite to simple, pared-back apps such as Wave and Kashoo — and everything in between.

 To see for yourself how TaxDome can become the operating system for your accounting business, request a demo today!